WoolyMamooth/dcalerts/README.md

 # dcalerts

-Provides a wrapper function and other utilities that let the user send Discord messages when their code execution starts or finishes.
+Provides utilities that let the user send Discord messages from code.

 ## Installation